-Recreational assessments were slightly more favorable in 2014 than in 2013, consistent with slightly higher water clarity.
-However, water quality assessments were similar in 2013 and 2014 and were mostly favorable.
+Recreational assessments were slightly more favorable in 2015 than in 2014, which were more favorable than in 2013, consistent with slightly increasing water clarity over this period.
+However, water quality assessments were similar in the last three years and were mostly favorable.
+Aquatic plant coverage was slightly greater in 2015, perhaps due to clearer water.
 The lake is most frequently described as having "slightly impaired" for most recreational uses, due to water with "definite algae greenness" and plant growth at the surface of the lake (but not growing densely).
 Recreational impacts were more likely to be associated with "excessive weeds" than "poor water clarity" or "excessive algae".
 Overall lake perception is summarized on the Lake Scorecard and Lake Condition Summary Table.